Truth Is Buildable

 Take the hardest case.
 Suppose I tell you I know the precise number of atoms in the universe.
 Call it N. Two claims hide in that sentence.
 One is about the world: the number is N. One is about me: I know it.

 The world-claim is contingent, so it can be false, and my N almost certainly misses.
 But nothing can show it false.
 No one can count.
-It might, by luck, be exactly right, and it still would not be knowledge.
+It might, by luck, be exactly right, and still not be knowledge.
 Correct and unbuildable at once.

 The knowledge-claim, I know N, you can test, and not by counting atoms.
 You demand the build.
 Show the chain, the derivation, a source that reaches a root I can check.
 There is none.
 So I know N is false, refuted at the level of provenance, while the world-claim under it stays out of reach.
 You could not check the number.
 You could check that I never built a warrant for it.